 What we don’t: Do you really need a $35 quickdraw?

 If you read the entirety of this article, you’ll pick up on a few things.
-Wiregate carabiners are lighter than solid gate carabiners.
-Wiregate carabiners are slightly safer than solid gate carabiners (no gate flutter).
-And third (their main downfall), wiregate carabiners are much less likely to have a keylock closure.
-With all that in mind, consider the Camp Dyon Express quickdraw, with not one, but two wiregate, keylocking carabiners.
+First, wiregate carabiners are lighter than solid gate carabiners, and they are also slightly safer since there's no gate flutter.
+However, on the flip side, wiregate carabiners are much less likely to have a keylock closure, which we feel is their main downfall.
+With all that in mind, consider the Camp Dyon Express quickdraw, which has not one but two wiregate, keylocking carabiners.
 If you think this sounds like the best of both worlds, you’re right.

 This quickdraw is lightweight, safe, functions well, and has an exceptionally high-quality feel.
 What’s not to love about the Dyon Express?
-The most obvious answer is price: at $35 for the 11-centimeter version, this is by far the most expensive quickdraw on our list.
+The most obvious answer is price: at $35 for the 12-centimeter version, this is the most expensive quickdraw on our list (aside from Edelrid's Bulletproof).
 In the majority of settings, using these draws will be akin to owning a Porsche and driving it 30 mph in town.
-Further, $14 less will get you a size-large Petzl Ange Finesse draw, with large carabiners for impressive handling and a similar wiregate keylocking design.
-We’re certainly curious about the Dyon Express, but you won’t see us ordering a dozen for our rack anytime soon.
+Further, you can get a Petzl Ange Finesse draw for less, with large carabiners for impressive handling and a similar wiregate keylocking design.
+We certainly love the Dyon Express—and try to have one or two on our harness for hanging and clipping at the crux—but you won’t see us ordering a dozen for our rack anytime soon.

 See the Camp Dyon Express KS